 TRP Toppers (Online): Yeh Hai Mohabbatein Witnesses A BIG Jump; Bepanah Pyaarr Drops To 7th Spot!

 The online TRP ratings of Week 27 are out.
 Yeh Rishtey Hain Pyaar Ke has topped the list, while Kasautii Zindagii Kay 2 has witnessed a drop.
 While Kundali Bhagya is back on the list, Ek Bhram - Sarvagun Sampanna is out of the TRP race!
-Surprisingly, Yeh Hai Mohabbatein has witnessed a big jump and Bepanah Pyaar has dropped down on the list.
+Surprisingly, Yeh Hai Mohabbatein has witnessed a big jump and Bepanah Pyaar has dropped down the list.
 Take a look at the most-viewed shows online and their points.

 Yeh Rishtey Hain Pyaar Ke & Kasautii Zindagii Kay